CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 [documentation on creating containers](../../computing/containers/creating.md).

 !!! note
-    Singularity/Apptainer is installed on the login and compute nodes and does not require loading a separate module on neither Puhti, Mahti or LUMI.
+    Singularity/Apptainer is installed on login and compute nodes and does not require loading a separate module on either Puhti, Mahti or LUMI.

 ## 3. Load Nextflow module on Puhti

-Nextflow is available as a module on Puhti and can be loaded, for example, as
+Nextflow is available as a module on Puhti and can be loaded as
 below:

 ```bash